acconeer/acconeer-python-exploration/docs/ref_apps/a121/breathing.rst

 Form time series
 ----------------
-Once the segment to be analyzed has been identified, a fifo buffer is used to store the time series, characterizing the breathing motion at each distance in the segment.
+Once the segment to be analyzed has been identified, a FIFO buffer is used to store the time series, characterizing the breathing motion at each distance in the segment.

 The concept for estimating the breathing motion utilize processing, similar to what is described in the phase tracking example.
 For details, see the :doc:`phase tracking documentation</example_apps/a121/phase_tracking>`.